ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/12-Adding_Ions.md

 {: .file-content}

 We will also assign ions to chain B.
-Do it using the global substition function of the stream editor (sed).
+Do it using the global substitution function of the stream editor (sed).
 ~~~
 cat ../1RGG_chain_A_solvated.pdb |\
 sed s/"Cl-  Cl-  "/" CL  CL  B"/g |\